 5. Don’t limit content.
 Remember content is not limited to the written word: Video, infographics and images go viral more easily and more often than articles do.

 In fact, Videos are shared 12X more than links and posts combined on Facebook, and 100 million users take a social action every week on YouTube.
-Did you notice that last week’s review of the top 5 tweets all were tweets with images attached?

 A great example of an organization’s consistently viral usage of video and images is Upworthy (Note: They’re also great with headlines).